hjzheng/wish-list/README.md

 - step 11: Store the mobx state tree in local storage

 - step 12: Restore the Model Tree State using Hot Module Reloading when Model Definitions Change

+- step 13: More mobx-state-tree Types: map, literal, union, and enumeration